Magnet accreditation FAQs

 What does it mean for nurses at NUH?

-The Magnet journey identifies the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
+Magnet accreditation will validate the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
 If successful, nurses at NUH will be the first in the UK and only second in Europe to have received this esteemed international recognition.

 Some examples of the characteristics defining Magnet hospitals are: Emphasis on personal and professional development, shared decision making, mutual respect and autonomy for nurses.
 These closely align to features that improve job satisfaction and retention of staff.

 Being part of a Magnet Accredited Hospital will be advantageous to a nurse’s future career opportunities as it recognises the high standards of care they provide.

 Why don’t all hospitals have Magnet accreditation?